gflorez97/dataProcesses2019/Final Project/final-project.md

 ## Introduction
 Nowadays, stats are everywhere.
 They cover most aspects of life, enabling us to analyze any situation with just some numbers.
 They are also, of course, in sports.
 Specially in american sports, as it has been the norm for many years to gather any statistic that might be useful, hoping to obtain knowledge from it and being able to say how is each sport evolving and which young players should be scouted in order to try to predict who is going to be the new Jordan, the new Brady or the new Trout.

 The selected domain of interest for this project is basketball, and in particular, professional basketball in the United States (the NBA).
-We have choosen this topic for different reasons: one of them is because nowadays we see it as an interesting domain,besides as more and more data is available daily as games are played, and being able to analyze all that data properly is starting to become a priority for professional teams.
+We have chosen this topic for different reasons: one of them is because nowadays we see it as an interesting domain,besides as more and more data is available daily as games are played, and being able to analyze all that data properly is starting to become a priority for professional teams.
 Also, it's a sport that we usually watch and like being updated about the different nba news, furthermore thus we can compare the results of our analysis to our previous knowledge and this will help us to understand better the keys to know more about what is hidden behind this sport.
 (It will be something similar to the film "Moneyball").

 We are, particularly, going to try to answer the following question: _**what makes a player be one of the 10 best players in the NBA in a particular year?**_